 I am a firm believer that exercise is the fountain of youth.
-Those of you who think diet is more important must realize that diet will help us achieve greater success but in the big picture movement is life and if I had to pick which is more important, in my opinion it’s exercise. keep in mind though without proper nutrition you may not be able to exercise at your highest level and even though you make it through a workout many times it’s you are worse off when you are done.
+Those of you who think diet is more important must realize that diet will help us achieve greater success but in the big picture, movement is life and if I had to pick which is more important, in my opinion it’s exercise. keep in mind though without proper nutrition you may not be able to exercise at your highest level and even though you make it through a workout many times you’re worse off when you’re done.
 Tired, achey, irritable and just plain exhausted.
 This is where you need to step back and take a long hard look at your diet.
 Small adjustments in our diet or supplementation program can make all the difference.

 So how can you tell if your lacking certain nutrients that could be ruining your gym “mojo”?

 Energy is dependent on two main things in general; energy in the form of ATP which is made from glucose (food) and the bodies ability to utilize that energy i.e.. vitamins and minerals.

 The best place to get vitamins and minerals which are utilized to help convert food into energy is from fruits and vegetables.
 You don’t even need large amounts.
 Studies have shown that even if you eat a diet that has more than adequate amounts of calories, you still could be deficient in many vitamins and minerals and feel tired and lethargic, especially if those calories are not the right ones.
 Combine that with high levels of saturated fats which clog the arteries and now you have a limited ability to transport those needed nutrients.